- CLIENT SERVICES

 As you keep on truckin’ through your assignments, your training library will continue to grow.
 Over time, this library will become a rich source of knowledge, but another important step is to evaluate or review the content you create.

 Learners might start devaluing your content because it’s out of date or no longer serves a purpose to those consuming it.
 Working a review cycle into your creation flow is also a way for your training content to stay up-to-date and useful to the learner.

 It’s so frustrating to put your heart and soul into a training then see a big goose egg on the number of views and completions.
 Even worse, is to see the number of users of your LMS go down.
 These stats might be an indicator that something has gone wrong.
-Could it be the dreaded LMS blackhole?
-So how do you avoid this blackhole?
+Could it be the dreaded learning management system blackhole?
+So how do you avoid this black hole?

 - How often does important content change?

-- Is there technology or program updates you know are coming that will affect the training?
+- Are there technology or program updates you know are coming that will affect the training?

 - How can learners provide feedback on the content?

 - Who is in charge of reviewing LMS content?

 - Who do you report updates to and how often?